 Pre-drill the holes before screwing.
-Make the hole in the outer panel the same diameter as the screw The nail not including the head. and a starter hole in the inner panel smaller diameter than the screw shank.
+Make the hole in the outer panel the same diameter as the screw shank and a starter hole in the inner panel smaller diameter than the screw shank.

 DO NOT fix the top panels in place until the wheel and axle support has been screwed in place.

-The wheel section consists of a Blocking.
-A pieces of wood that runs between other members (studs, joists, rafters) to provide support, add strength and/or act as a solid support between panel joins. of wood, two wheels, two bolts and a bit of metal strap.
+The wheel section consists of a block of wood, two wheels, two bolts and a bit of metal strap.

 The bolts (axles) go through the wheels and are fixed to the block of wood (wheel and axle support ) with metal strap (see fig.2).